Michael Stone (criminal): Evidence

 Stone had no alibi for the day of the murders, saying he could not remember where he was as he had been taking so many drugs and because more than a year had passed.
 He said that he could recall the week before the murders and the day following them, but not what he was doing on the day itself.
 He continued to maintain that he could not remember where he was on 9 July during both his trials.
 A receipt shows that he was definitely at a Cash Converters in Chatham at 12.21 pm on the day, putting him 40 miles away, although he could have travelled to Chillenden by the time of the murders which occurred at approximately 4.30 pm.
 A detective from the case later stated that it was possible that, in a haze of drugs, Stone could have forgotten carrying out the attack at all.

 Stone told police he had never heard of Chillenden, but friends testified that he knew the Chillenden area "like the back of his hand".
-Stone had spent time at the Eastry children's home 2 mile from the murder scene as a child.
-A reason for Stone being in woods near Chillenden on the day of the murder could not be established, as Stone lived 30 mile away in Gillingham.
-But police said that, as Stone financed his drug habit by burgling homes, stealing lawnmowers, mobile generators and other items that he hoped to sell on, he could have been in Chillenden in order to steal something.
+Stone had spent a short time at the Eastry children's home 2 mile from the murder scene as a child of eight or nine.
+A reason for Stone being in woods near Chillenden on the day of the murder could not be established as Stone lived 30 mile away in Gillingham.
+Police said that, as Stone financed his drug habit by burgling homes, stealing lawnmowers, mobile generators and other items that he hoped to sell on, he could have been in Chillenden in order to steal something.

 Police discovered that a lawnmower had been stolen from a cottage in Chillenden on the same day of the murders, only 200-400 yard away from the scene of the attacks, and believed that Stone was responsible for this theft.
 He was known to have tried to sell a lawnmower to a relative shortly after the murders.
 It was also speculated that Stone could have decided to rob Lin Russell in a desperate need for money to buy heroin.
-Stone was known always to have carried a hammer in his car.
+Stone was known to have always carried a hammer in his car.